pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-block-or-clause-python-switch
 ----------------------------------------
 Send block-or-clause at point to Python interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-block-or-clause-python-noswitch
 ------------------------------------------
 Send block-or-clause at point to Python interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-block-or-clause-python-dedicated
 -------------------------------------------
-Send block-or-clause at point to Python unique interpreter.
+Send block-or-clause at point to Python interpreter.

 py-execute-block-or-clause-python-dedicated-switch
 --------------------------------------------------
-Send block-or-clause at point to Python unique interpreter and switch to result.
+Send block-or-clause at point to Python interpreter.

 py-execute-block-or-clause-ipython
 ----------------------------------